Reverse Prevention Sampling for Misinformation Mitigation in Social Networks: Preliminaries

-Let $\mathcal{G}$ be a social network with a node set $V$ and a directed edge set $E$, with $|V| = n$ and $|E| = m$.
-Let $C$ (for ``bad {\em C}ampaign'') and $L$ (for ``{\em L}imiting'') denote two influence campaigns.
-Assume that each directed edge $e$ in $\mathcal{G}$ is associated with propagation probabilities $p_C(e), p_L(e) \in [0, 1]$.
-Further, let $G$ be the underlying unweighted graph (ignoring edge probabilities).
+\paragraph*{Diffusion Model} Let $C$ (for ``bad {\em C}ampaign'') and $L$ (for ``{\em L}imiting'') denote two influence campaigns.
+Let $\mathcal{G} = (V, E, p)$ be a social network with node set $V$ and directed edge set $E$ ($|V| = n$ and $|E| = m$) where $p$ specifies campaign-specific pairwise influence probabilities (or weights) between nodes.
+That is, $p : E \times Z \rightarrow [0, 1]$ where $Z \in \{ C, L \}$.
+For convenience, we use $p_Z(e)$ for $p(e, Z)$.
+Further, let $G = (V, E)$ denote the underlying unweighted directed graph.
 Given $\mathcal{G}$, the Multi-Campaign Independent Cascade model (MCIC) of Budak et al.\ \cite{budak2011limiting} considers a time-stamped influence propagation process as follows:

 \begin{enumerate} \itemsep{1pt} \item At timestamp $1$, we \emph{activate} selected sets $A_C$ and $A_L$ of nodes in $\mathcal{G}$ for campaigns $C$ and $L$ respectively, while setting all other nodes \emph{inactive}. \item If a node $u$ is first activated at timestamp $i$ in campaign $C$ (or $L$), then for each directed edge $e$ that points from $u$ to an inactive neighbour $v$ in $C$ (or $L$), $u$ has $p_C(e)$ (or $p_L(e)$) probability to activate $v$ at timestamp $i + 1$.
 After timestamp $i + 1$, $u$ cannot activate any node. \item In the case when two or more nodes from different campaigns are trying to activate $v$ at a given time step we assume that the ``good information" (i.e. campaign $L$) takes effect. \item Once a node becomes activated in one campaign, it never becomes inactive or changes campaigns. \end{enumerate}